-We all have history, a sad one.
-We are all wounded.
+We all have history, a sad one, we are all wounded.
 We have emotional, physical, or spiritual wounds.

-I like the question that Henri Nouwen asks in his book “The Wounded Healer”.
+I like the question that Henri Nouwen asks in his book “The Wounded Healer.”
 The main question is not “How can we hide our wounds for the fear of being ashamed?”
 But “How can we put our wounds at the service of others?”

 I found an old legend in the Talmud that can help us understand this concept:

 The poor who are next to him untie all their wounds at the same time and then bandage them again.
-But He unties them one by one and bandages them one by one again, saying: ‘Perhaps someone needs me: and if happens so, I must always be ready not to be late not even for one minute to help others to bandage their wounds”.
+But He unties them one by one and bandages them one by one again, saying, ‘Perhaps someone needs me, and if it happens so, I must always be ready not to be late not even for one minute to help others to bandage their wounds.”

-God has sent us to work on our wounds first, with a broken identity, and then help others bandage their wounds.
+God has sent us to work on our wounds first, with a broken identity, and then to help others bandage their wounds.

-Rediscover your identity
+Rediscover your pastoral identity

-You just need to slow down your life and focus it on connecting to Jesus, the source of life and power.
-You need to develop a structure in your life, in a way that the most important thing for you is to live connected to God.
-In order to achieve this, we need to set clear limits so that the church and the pressures of life do not occupy the space that belongs to God in our lives.
-Something more practical is to take time to rest and be in solitude.
+You just need to slow down your life and focus on connecting to Jesus, the source of life and power.
+You need to develop a structure in your life, where the most important thing for you is to live connected to God.
+To achieve this, we need to set clear limits so that the church and the pressures of life do not occupy the space that belongs to God in our lives.
+A more practical solution is to take time to rest and be in solitude.